What Is the Difference Between an LCSW and an LMFT?

 Pursue a Career as an LCSW

-A Master of Social Work, or MSW, is required to put you on the path to becoming a Licensed clinical social worker.
+A Master of Social Work, or MSW, is required to put you on the path to becoming a Licensed Clinical Social Worker.
 The Online MSW program at Pacific Oaks College prepares students to become culturally competent practitioners in an accelerated online modality format.
 This program was designed to prepare students for the California licensing exam needed to become a licensed clinical social worker in the state.

 LCSW vs. LMFT: What’s the Difference?